-Shoulder instability is a condition characterized by dislocation of the head of the humerus (ball) from the glendoid (socket).
-When the shoulder joint is unstable, the humeral head may quickly dislocate and relocate (sublux) or dislocate completely.
+Shoulder instability is when the (ball) dislocates from the glendoid (socket).
+When the shoulder is unstable, the joint may dislocate and relocate quickly (sublux) or dislocate completely.

-The condition can be due to laxity of the joint capsule, weakness, and/or a traumatic event such as a fall.
+The condition can be due to laxity of the joint capsule, weakness of shoulder muscles, or a serious injury such as a fall or other type of accident.